ebenefuenf/quma/docs/result.rst

 The Result class
 ==================

-When you call a query object it returns an instance of the :class:`Result` class.
+When you call a script object it returns an instance of the :class:`Result` class.
 You can use it to iterate over the rows in the result, retrieve single rows or simply count whats in the result.